James-W-Johnson/James-W-Johnson.github.io/README.md

-This is the code for my website, feel free to send me an email telling me how bad my code is (surprise: I already know).
+This is the code for my website, feel free to send me an email with any questions or comments!
+I'm a beginner coder, so this website is both a way for me to practice my code and learn, as well as an opportinuty to show my Resume and work in an interesting way.
+Thank you for checking it out!